pacemade/inmyshoes/_profiles/02Tyler Palef.md

   <img src="{{ page.images }}8.jpg" alt="sexy guy">
 </div>

-<h3 class="question">So from the unplanned baby, where did you go from there?
+<h3 class="question">Where did you go from there?
 How were you able to pivot as gracefully as you did?</h3>

 So basically from there, my dream went away, just got be like, "Hey come on man get it together."
 I was really worried about getting a job after uni, and that’s where I started working as a tech support agent/lead.
 They initially asked for me to work at the start of the second semester, but I couldn't leave and NOT go to school.
 I mean that’s worse than not having a job, cause I had to finish my degree.
 So I was just like, "Why don't I start later?"
 They said, "Okay come back we'll call you later."
 Fast forward into March and they're like, "Okay, we have another job offer for you."
 At this point I felt like I deferred them once already—I can't do it again.
 So I took the job... started working in April, but school still didn't end for a couple of months.
 I just stopped going to classes... so while I was being trained, I was actually writing my philosophy papers, other papers, all that stuff—it was a total hustle.
 So in short the pivot was, "Get working."